ashwini-kr-sharma/chipatac2020/05_PeakAnnotation.md

 ```

 Again, you can check the plot, and see which pathways seem to be enriched among the genes which have a proximal CTCF peak.

+## Questions

+> Try to redo the full peak annotation using the H3K4me3 peaks!